Frequently Asked Questions

 How long do treatment last?

-The second appointment will last up to 20 minutes and from there, each appointment usually lasts around 10 minutes.
+The second appointment will last up to 20 minutes and from there, each appointment usually lasts between 10 and 20 minutes.

 There will be review appointments scheduled at the Chiropractor's discretion throughout your treatment plan and these normally last 20 minutes.